Capalnasan/Proiect_OS/readme.md

 - `monitor.c` – Monitors logs from treasure hunts and displays operations.
 - `treasure.c` – Main treasure manager.
 Handles treasure creation, storage, and clues.
 - `treasure_hub.c` – Central coordinator for creating treasure hunts and managing operations.
+- `calculate_score.c` – Calculates the score from each game for each player

 ---